Lily Ebert: Memoirs

+Centenary and death

+On her 100th birthday on 29 December 2023, King Charles III sent her a personal letter congratulating her, praising her "extraordinary strength of spirit, resilience, and courage".

+Ebert died at home in London on 9 October 2024, at the age of 100.
+King Charles III stated that Ebert was "an integral part of the fabric of our nation", and Prime Minister Keir Starmer stated that "we must now keep our promise to her" to sustain her message.

 Honours and awards

 Ebert was awarded the British Empire Medal (BEM) in the 2016 New Year Honours for services to Holocaust education and awareness.
 She was appointed Member of the Order of the British Empire (MBE) in the 2023 New Year Honours for services to Holocaust education.
 On 31 January 2023, in an investiture ceremony at Windsor Castle, she received the award from King Charles III.

-Ebert's great grandson Dov Forman received the Points of Light award from the UK Prime Minister at 10 Downing Street, in November 2021, in recognition of exceptional services to Holocaust education.
+Ebert's great-grandson Dov Forman received the Points of Light award from Boris Johnson, the UK Prime Minister at 10 Downing Street, in November 2021, in recognition of exceptional services to Holocaust education.

-Ebert and Forman were awarded with the community award, from Andrew Neil, at the Jewish Care and Topland business lunch in March 2022, at the Grosvenor House Hotel.
+Ebert and Forman were awarded the community award by broadcaster Andrew Neil at the Jewish Care and Topland business lunch in March 2022, at the Grosvenor House Hotel.

-In April 2022, Ebert was awarded the Knight’s Cross of the Order of Merit of Hungary, one of Hungary's highest national honours, by Ambassador Ferenc Kumin of Hungary to the United Kingdom, on behalf of the President and the Hungarian government.
+In April 2022, Ebert was awarded the Knight's Cross of the Order of Merit of Hungary, one of Hungary's highest national honours, by Ambassador Ferenc Kumin of Hungary to the United Kingdom, on behalf of the President and the Hungarian government.

 In May 2022, Ebert was the winner of the inaugural Simon Wiesenthal Prize.
 At a ceremony in the Austrian parliament, Ebert was given the award for civic engagement against antisemitism and for education about the Holocaust.
-The award was presented by the European Commission’s coordinator on combating antisemitism.
-The commissioner praised Mrs Ebert for her decades-long engagement as a witness to the Holocaust and her recent turn to TikTok, a platform on which she and her great-grandson Dov Forman have amassed over 1.9 million followers and brought her life story to a whole new audience.
+The award was presented by the European Commission's coordinator on combating antisemitism.
+The commissioner praised Ebert for her decades-long engagement as a witness to the Holocaust and her recent turn to TikTok, a platform on which she and her great-grandson Dov Forman amassed over 1.9 million followers and brought her life story to a whole new audience.